citp/BlockSci/test/readme.md

 ## Running the tests

-- `cd blockscipy` (this is important, otherwise it won't find the previous results of regression test)
+- `cd blockscipy` (this is important, otherwise pytest won't find the previous results of the regression tests)
 - `pytest` to run all tests, or
-- `pytest test_xyz.py` to just run test `xyz.py`
+- `pytest test_xyz.py` to run a single test
+- `pytest test_xyz.py --regtest-reset` to store the current output of the regression tests